githubhj/Heterogeneous-Architecture-Research-Project-Emulator/README.md

 ./src/harp_emulator bubble.bin ../output/bubble.emu.out
 above command runs for default config: 4w/8/8/8/8

-2. SimdCore.cpp: SimdCore class to create SISD object for SIMD execution.
+2. SimdCore.cpp: SimdCore class to executed SIMD model of GPU, instantiates WARP Queue as per given warp size, controls fetch, decode and execution model.
+Also implements PDOM execution for split/join and wspawn and barrier for Simd control flow.
 3. MemoryMap.cpp: MemoryMap, copies the given binary into internal data structure so as to allow SIMD execution from SIMD lanes.
+4. Warp.cpp: Warp class to create warp objects with given lane size and GPR and PREG register file of given size.
+Includes execution mask for lanes and reconvergence stack for PDOm implementation.
-4. To compile: do: make @ ./src
+5. To compile: do: make @ ./src
 5. To run: Example: ./src/harp_emulator bubble.bin ../output/bubble.emu.out

 ##### /data